Washington, D.C. (BWI)

 Museums and monuments

-Get acquainted with the history of the United States of America and enjoy exploring this great capital city.
+Fly with WOW air to Washington, D.C.
+Say hello to Lincoln and get acquainted with the history of the United States in this great capital city.
+More than just power and politics, DC is a beautiful place to visit no matter the season and a foodie paradise.
 WOW air offers cheap flights to and from Washington, D.C. every day of the week, all year round.

 History, culture and cool fun

 With such a vast number of magnificent buildings and monuments to see you'd better have a change of batteries for your camera.
-Washington is a big city and the best way to get around town is by walking the National Mall and catching some of the most popular sights in just one lovely stroll, a Hop-On Hop-Off tour is also a great idea.
-The area consists of gardens, trees, monuments and fountains reaching over 1,000 acres from the United States Capitol to the Potomac River.
+Washington is a big city and the best way to get around town is by walking the National Mall and catching some of the most popular sights in just one lovely stroll.
+The area consists of gardens, trees, monuments, and fountains reaching over 1,000 acres from the United States Capitol to the Potomac River.

 To step out of the box just a little while in Washington we recommend kayaking at the Key Bridge Boathouse or putting among miniature models of Washington's historic places at the H Street Country Club miniature golf course.
 The marines' marching at sunset, in front of the Marine Corps War Memorial (Iwo Jima statue), is one of those unforgettable experiences you can have in Washington.
 Go shopping in Georgetown and check if there's an interesting event at the Kennedy Center.
 Welcome to Washington.